ibm-cloud-docs/app-configuration/ac-vpe.md

 1. Select the {{site.data.keyword.appconfig_short}} under the **Request connection to a service** section.

+1. Select the region and choose an endpoint.

 1. In the **Reserved IP** section, select the option **Select one for me**.

 1. Review the Order summary, then click Create a virtual private endpoint gateway.
 The endpoint gateway is requested for use.